-Name Subpackage Applies to Description "buildComponent" Components:: BasicComponents Component A collection of elements defined for the purpose of system level decelopment activities, such as compilation and versioning. "metamodel" AuxilliaryConstructs:: Models Model A model that specifies the modeling concepts of some modeling language (e.g., a MOF model).
-See << metaclass>>. "systemModel" AuxilliaryConstructs:: Models Model A SystemModel is a stereotyped model that contains a collection of models of the same physical system.
+Name Applies to Description "BuildComponent" Component A collection of elements defined for the purpose of system level decelopment activities, such as compilation and versioning.
+"Metamodel" Model A model that specifies the modeling concepts of some modeling language (e.g., a MOF model).
+See < <metaclass>&gt;.</metaclass> "SystemModel" Model A SystemModel is a stereotyped model that contains a collection of models of the same system.
 A systemModel also contains all relationships and constraints between model elements contained in different models.